arkrow/PyMusicLooper/README.md

 - [Python](https://www.python.org/downloads/) >= 3.6
 - [ffmpeg](https://ffmpeg.org/download.html) (adds support for MP3 and other audio formats)
-- [mpg123](https://www.mpg123.de/download.shtml) to play/preview music loops through the terminal
+- [mpg123](https://www.mpg123.de/download.shtml) to play/preview music loops through the terminal (Note: pymusiclooper will still work without mpg123, however terminal playback will not be available, disabling the following functionalities: the default --play option, and the loop preview function in interactive mode)

 ### Installing using pip